PietPjotr/DMT1/cleaning_notes.md

 ### Pruning
 - Days that are not followed by a day with moodscores are worthless.
 - Days without screen/ app data are worthless, except for mood data.

+# TASK 1A: EXPLORATORY DATA ANALYSIS
+- Mood:
+    - Target variable to predict.
+Days without mood score do not contain the data to properly predict mood and can thus be discarded.
+    - Mood scores are logged by the user on the hour at semi-random intervals, usually between 1-3 hours with long nightly breaks inbetween.
+Users usually self report around the time they wake up
+    - Bias can occur when taking the average reported score of the day since it is uncertain.
+But also mood while sleeping should not be considered an option.
+Some days only have few datapoints, but 5 on average.
+- Arousal & Valence:
+    - Two self reported values that respectively hint at internal and external factors in the formation of the mood score.
+    - Is self reported with mood, and both suffer from the same drawbacks.

+- Activity:
+    - Automatically logged activity score, which logs a relative activity score every hour on the hour.
+    - Missing activity scores hint at the phone being turned off at the time of logging, supported by missing screen logging. measurements.
+      - Somehow, scores can still be logged with the phone off
+    - Missing scores can not always simply be replaced with 0, unless at night.

+- Screen & appCat:
+    - Logs the starting time and duration of a screentime/ app session.
+Screen is approximately equal to the sum of appcat.
+    - Missing values represent the absense ofscreentime and can be taken as 0.
+    - When resampling into hours it should be considered whether time overflows into the next hour.
+    - When resampling into days, overflowing time can still be considered part of the previous day, but may bring bias for users with structural delayed ciarcadian rhythms.
+    - Overly long app usage may indicate a user has fallen asleep
+    - Different app types may directly correlate with a user's mood, some are too broad to corectly categorize

+- Call & Sms:
+    - Logs whether a Call or SMS has been sent.
+    - Missing values can be considered the absence of and thus 0.